Who Wins in a Downturn?

 Joseph Darby

 A downturn is upon us, but winners will always emerge.
-Here’s how you can be one of them
+Here are seven ways you can be one of them

 Winners know that recessions are not something to fear but are rather opportunities for those who are properly prepared.
 Even after the current economic situation passes, plenty of people will still emerge as winners.

-Despite this backdrop, winners will soon rise.
-Below are the top six characteristics of winners during such a time:
+Despite this backdrop, there is evidence many people are winning, and more will emerge.
+Below are the top seven characteristics of winners during such a time:

 Winners will do what it takes to ethically increase and solidify their income and protect what they’ve built so far.
 This includes taking on other income opportunities to increase their monthly income, then invest the extra funds – including investing in themselves through professional development courses and qualifications.

-Sometimes, it might be hard to watch the news and feel a sense of optimism.
-War in Europe, inflation, recession, the global pandemic, global warming, and other issues all dominate the headlines.
-There are no easy solutions to these issues, however, winners have a purpose and stay focussed on solutions.
+Sometimes, it might be hard to see any good news and feel a sense of optimism.
+War, inflation, recession, talk of another global pandemic, global warming, and other issues all dominate the headlines.
+There are no easy solutions to these issues, however, winners have a purpose and stay focused on solutions.

 Winners take action, even if that’s just staying the course.
 Winners won’t be waiting for the situation to change, waiting for handouts, or waiting for help from anyone else.